-In 2006, Burton established Georgia Signing Agents.com, LLC, later named Loan Closing Attorneys.com, LLC, providing real estate and loan closing services throughout Georgia and South Carolina.
-The law firm employed more than one hundred attorneys.
+In 2006, Burton established GeorgiaSigningAgents.com, LLC, later named LoanClosingAttorneys.com, LLC, providing real estate and loan closing services throughout Georgia and South Carolina.
+The law firm employed numerous attorneys.
 Burton retired from the State Bar of Georgia as an emeritus attorney.

-Throughout his career, Burton has been recognized on various occasions for his service to others, receiving distinguished recognition ranging from Outstanding Young Men of America; Who’s Who Among Students in American Universities and Colleges (1974-75; 1980); and the Corpus Juris Secundum award, “for Significant Legal Scholarship.”
-He has been recognized for his service and lifetime achievements by his Division; College Campus; City; County Government; State Assembly; State Senate; State Governor; and United States senators, for his conspicuous and distinguished service, and his countless acts of beneficence.
+Throughout his career, Burton has been recognized on various occasions for his service to others, receiving distinguished recognition ranging from Outstanding Young Men of America (1973); Who’s Who Among Students in American Universities and Colleges (1974-75; 1980); and the Corpus Juris Secundum Award, for “Significant Legal Scholarship.”
+He has been recognized for his service and lifetime achievements by his Division; College Campus; City; County Government; State Assembly; State Senate; State Governor; and United States senators for his conspicuous and distinguished service and countless acts of benevolence.

-Burton’s late relatives include his paternal grandparents, Burton Eugene Fletcher (April 2, 1897 to March 29, 1968) and Ethel Mobley Fletcher (April 14, 1897 to July 15, 1983); and his maternal grandparents, Gus Esco Hunter, Sr. (December 12, 1882 to February 17, 1971); Emma Lillian Geiger Hunter (September 1, 1889 to January 12, 1973) (all buried in the McAlpin Advent Christian Church Cemetery); and parents Rufus Burton Fletcher, Sr. (Sept.
-4, 1923 to October 10, 1998) and Emma Callie Hunter Fletcher Dowdy (March 5, 1930 to Sept.
-6, 2019) (buried in the Live Oak Cemetery) who last resided in Lake City, Florida.
-Burton also cherished his late, and best friend, Emiko Takeuchi.
+Burton’s late paternal grandparents were Burton Eugene Fletcher (April 2, 1897, to March 29, 1968) and Ethel Mobley Fletcher (April 14, 1897, to July 15, 1983); and his maternal grandparents, Gus Esco Hunter, Sr. (December 12, 1882, to February 17, 1971); Emma Lillian Geiger Hunter (September 1, 1889, to January 12, 1973) (all buried in the McAlpin Advent Christian Church Cemetery).
+His late parents were Rufus Burton Fletcher, Sr. (September 4, 1923, to October 10, 1998) and Emma Callie Hunter Fletcher Dowdy (March 5, 1930, to September 6, 2019) (buried in the Live Oak Cemetery), and who last resided in Lake City, Florida.
+Burton cherished his best friend, Emiko Takeuchi (June 15, 1929, to February 21, 2011).
 (Please read Emiko’s obituary by searching “Emiko Takeuchi, obituary.”)